aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 ```

 However, on the other hand, you need to specify the routing context, when you want to navigate inside the current routing context.
-Most obvious use case is when you issue routing instruction for the child-routes inside a parent component.
+The most obvious use case is when you issue routing instruction for the child-routes inside a parent component.
 This can also be observed in `ChildOne` and `ChildTwo` components where a specific context is used as part of the [navigation options](#using-navigation-options) to navigate to the child routes.

 ```typescript